 Next, comes the costs to cover the vacant role.
 Do you need to pay additional overtime to cover the shifts?
-Do you need to hire a temporary labour hire employee?
+Do you need to hire a temporary labour

 When it comes time to hire a new person, you have all the recruitment costs to factor in.
 This can include the time to develop position descriptions, advertising costs, time to review and respond to applications, time spent arranging interviews, as well as recruitment agency fees.

 Once someone is hired, then the orientation and onboarding costs kick in.
-There’s time to run the induction, administration time to get the person on the payroll, new uniform and equipment expenses, and time to set up IT and other system accesses.
+There’s time to run the induction, administration time to get the person on the payroll, new uniform and equipment expenses, and time to set up IT and other system access.

 Unfortunately, a new employee is never fully productive from day one.
 It takes time to learn your systems and processes, and generally for the first three months a new employee is at least 50% less productive than your top performer.